Charles-Zhang-Somewhere/Somewhere/README.md

 3. (Reflection note) Key motivation: we find it perfectly fine for the purpose of managing personal data using a SQLite database as a back store for all tagging information or even with actual data contents, but manually editing data tables are not very efficient (even with the help of SQLite DB Browser it can still be less than optimal), and manually dealing with tabular cells is not that keyboard efficient as well.
 Instead of devising a completely new scheme, nowadays I value more data operability and wish to create a tool that augments existings infrastructure instead of creating new things, thus a very well-defined customized SQLite database with pre-defined table formats are used to manage those files.
     * Later during the development, and partly inspired by some discussion with Author of Bookmark ninja, I realized this tool can also accomodating note taking purpose, with better integration with file linking (compared with and inspired by limitation of TiddlyWiki) - all we need is MD, and this can promote better data interopreability.
 In this case Tiddly Wiki becomes more of a plain indexed note tool.
 I do recognize this change of usage is mostly due to the limit of my phone's operating power, otherwise Tiddly wiki is very good for self-contained plain text notes.
 4. Homogenous Container: as proposed in MULTITUDE (theory treatment pending summary on detailed proposed knowledge management framework differentiating between tags and folders and how to properly use them).
+0. Repository/Home: each Somewhere home is a repository, managed by SQLite database
+1. (Observation) Non original、non personal item s are usually not worth and not need for very specialized organization, for instance Steam games installation folder - you don't really care how large it is and how many files are there because you don't interact with it directly anyway.
+Another example might be Audible book local audio files - simple folders suffice for the purpose of organizing those.
+However soon enough when we are dealing with **custom information**, originality comes into play, this includes custom categorization system which is in effect a Knowledge system even if we are dealing with items whose raw contents are not directly issued by us, for instance organizing news digest - even though we don't wrote news ourselves the organized structure represents our knskle.
+In this case a tag based system can help.
+I know this discussion is a bit abstract
+1. Physical (File) Name: File must exist and must be managed by Somewhere.
+This name for max efficiency depends on its database presence.
+We require only a max of'#DDDDDDDD' (database item ID) size of characters (when it's not unique).
+Notice a file's ID is guaranteed to be unique throughout **Somewhere repository lifetime**.
+2. Knowledge Link: knowledge item is linked by a either: item name (case sensitive), item ID (starting with # sign), tags list (start with t:), or a more general **search filter** (everything-lile, pending reference definition) (find: filter strings separated by space and quotes)
+3. (Reflection note) Key motivation: we find it perfectly fine for the purpose of managing personal data using a SQLite database as a back store for all tagging information or even with actual data contents, but manually editing data tables are not very efficient (even with the help of SQLite DB Browser it can still be less than optimal), and manually dealing with tabular cells is not that keyboard efficient as well.
+Instead of devising a completely new scheme, nowadays I value more data operability and wish to create a tool that augments existings infrastructure instead of creating new things, thus a very well-defined customized SQLite database with pre-defined table formats are used to manage those files.
+    * Later during the development, and partly inspired by some discussion with Author of Bookmark ninja, I realized this tool can also accomodating note taking purpose, with better integration with file linking (compared with and inspired by limitation of TiddlyWiki) - all we need is MD, and this can promote better data interopreability.
+In this case Tiddly Wiki becomes more of a plain indexed note tool.
+I do recognize this change of usage is mostly due to the limit of my phone's operating power, otherwise Tiddly wiki is very good for self-contained plain text notes.

 ## References